 International Studies Major

 The section below outlines the graduation requirements for students majoring in International Studies.
-Detailed information about major requirements is also available in our Academic Advising Handbook.
+Majors should use the Major Course Plan to plan their curriculum; detailed information about major requirements is provided in our Academic Advising Handbook.

 There are five components to the IS major: